 There is a lack of of coherent labour market information, easy to access, easy to understand, full circle, independent, free of politics in many countries worldwide.
 The national WageIndicator websites function as online, up to date labour market libraries for workers, employers, governments, academics and media alike.

 Millions of visitors shared, and still share, their wage and working conditions in order to inform colleagues and peers around the world about their working life.
 These people are the real participants in WageIndicator.
 WageIndicator makes them interact.

 Global, more than 80 countries.
 International comparable Minimum Wages, Living Wages, actual wages, wages in Collective Agreements (CBA).
 International comparable Labour Laws.
 Providing basic knowledge for all in a labour market: trade unions, employers, both for formal and informal sector.
 Mapping the national labour market, specially in these countries where information is not on paper or digital.

-- 50 million - outreach in media campaign - only in the Netherlands, outreach global unknown
+- 52 million - outreach in media campaign - only in Europe, outreach global unknown

 - 30 000 - Face to Face interviews in 2011-2013